arbuh/go-learning/notes/syntax.md

 ch:= make(chan int)
 ```

-Then you can send and recive values to/from the channel:
+Then you can send and receive values to/from the channel:
 ```
 ch <- v // Sending a value
 v := <-ch // Receiving a value